Last Updated on

 - Make sure you use a high burn point oil to stir-fry.
 NOT olive oil or sesame oil both of which are far too delicate and have too low a burn point.
 Sunflower oil or corn oil are both fine.

-A delicious and easy recipe for spicy Sichuan chicken cooked in a wok
+A delicious and easy recipe for spicy Sichuan (or Szechuan) chicken cooked in a wok

 - 200 g Chicken thigh